Amazon is kind of a big deal.

 You can also ask friends and family to leave honest reviews if they have purchased the product or received a sample.

-There are many things e-commerce entrepreneurs can do to optimize Amazon listings.
+There are many things e-commerce entrepreneurs can do to optimize their Amazon copywriting.

-Cleaning up product pages will result in more positive reviews, sales, and better user experience.
+Cleaning up product pages will result in more positive reviews, sales, and a better user experience.

-Below are the main takeaways from today’s blog post:
+Below are more main takeaways from today’s blog post: